jacano1969/moodle-block_courseawards_vote/readme.md

 * Click the role you want to change.
 For the purposes of example, we have a role called 'School Pupil' we want to allow to vote on courses.
 * Click the Edit icon (hand-and-pen) next to the role to be edited.
 * Find the correct permission.
 This is a big list so use your browser's search function and locate '*course award*'.
-* Change the permission for '*Vote in the Course Awards - Vote block*' to Allow: place a tick in the checkbox.
+* Change the permission for '*Vote in the Course Awards Vote block*' to Allow: place a tick in the checkbox.
 * Scroll to the bottom of the page and click *Save*.

 You should now find that anyone with the role you modified can now vote.
 Remember this will affect all users with that role.

 > **Caution:** Caution should be exercised when assigning permissions to roles generally.

-### Changing Permissions on the Admin Report

-Moodle's reports (Admin block, click Reports) can be viewed only by site administrators.
-As such, the Course Awards reports are available only to site administrators, not Course Awards block admins.

 ## Code and Image Changes

-Some aspects of the blocks/report can be changed but this cannot be achieved though configuration, and will require changes to the code.
+Some aspects of the block can be changed but this cannot be achieved though configuration, and will require changes to the code.
 A good code management and versioning system, such as Git, is highly recommended.

 ### Replacing the Images

 It is quite possible to replace the default images with those of your own choosing:

-* In each block's folder, as well as that of the admin report, there is an 'img/' folder containing images.
+* In '*blocks/coursewards_vote/*' there is an '*img/*' folder containing images.
 * Replace these images with your chosen images.
 * To avoid having to change the code, save new images over the existing images.
 Do not use new names.

-> **Note:** You may want to make copies of the images before you change them so you can replace them later.
+> **Note:** You may want to make copies of the images before you change them so you can restore them later.

 > **Caution:** The code does not specify any widths or heights for images, so that you can use your own and they do not have to be the same size as the default images.
 However, it is not recommended to go too much wider than the default images as you may start experiencing layout problems with your columns.
 Experiment.